Lxmic/JFhugo/content/post/GeneiousLocalBlast/index.md

 title: "GeneiousLocalBlast"
 subtitle: ""
-summary: "Establishment of local blast databases for each species for rapid CDS, protein or genomic blasts"
+summary: "Establishment of local blast databases for each species for rapid CDS, protein or genomic blasts."
 authors:
   - admin
 tags: